Roofing dumpster rental in Hollywood

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does.
-For these tear-offs, we route a reinforced 30-yard container featuring a heavier floor plate and thick, ribbed sides.
-We cap the fill volume well below the visual rim to keep the axle weight legal; our lowboy transport ensures stability.
-You can also call us for our general construction debris service to manage your mixed site loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily on standard equipment; they punish a bin that was not built for the load.
+For these jobs, we route a reinforced 30-yard container featuring a heavier floor plate and ribbed sides to manage the density.
+We cap the fill volume well below the visual rim to keep the axle weight legal.
+We also offer a general construction debris service for your lowboy trailer or mixed loads.

 Same-day Pickup for Fast Roof Project Turnover